Flaxline/angular-nx-cypress-coverage-example/README.md

 ### Running

+At least on Windows, there might be problems with locating `nyc`.
+You can solve that by either putting your `node_modules/.bin` on PATH (and of course restarting your terminal to make sure it's applied) or prefixing all execution commands with `npx`.

 #### NX-style

 NX generates a lot of commands to run the application, also with more elaborate configurations.
 They can be run directly in command line, being specified in `nx.json`.